oofem/oofem/doc/usermanual/postprocessing.rst

 The export of results in vtk format can be done using ``vtkxml`` export module.
 The number of export modules is defined in analysis record using ``nmodules`` keyword.
 The records for export modules should immediately follow analysis record.
 The detailed syntax of ``vtkxml`` record is described in oofem input manual.
-As an example, consider an example of 3 point bending test input file (located in tests/benchmark/sm/concrete_3point.in).
+As an example, consider an example of 3-point bending test input file (located in `tests/benchmark/sm/concrete_3point.in <https://github.com/oofem/oofem/blob/master/tests/benchmark/sm/concrete_3point.in>`_) which we modify to add vtk export:

 ::